Natural gas furnaces need sufficient space and airflow to heat properly.

 Request Expert Furnace Service

-Whether you want furnace replacement or annual maintenance in Genoa, Assured Appliance & Heating & Air can expertly meet your needs.
-Our highly trained technicians can fix any furnace model or brand.
+Whether you have to have furnace replacement or routine maintenance in Genoa, Assured Appliance & Heating & Air can expertly take care of your needs.
+Our highly trained technicians can fix any heating equipment model or brand.

 Call us at 847-306-8990 or use our online scheduler to set up an appointment today.